 - Kidney disease

-Treatment-caused PN may gradually decrease after you complete therapy.
-Many people recover fully from the disorder over a few months or years.
+Peripheral neuropathy caused by treatment may gradually decrease after you complete therapy.
+Many people recover fully over a few months or years.
 In some cases, the symptoms may persist.

 10 Safety Measures for People with PN

 - Keep all rooms, hallways and stairways well lit.

 - Install handrails on both sides of stairways.